rubocop/rubocop-capybara/.github/CONTRIBUTING.md

 # Contributing

-If you encounter problems or have ideas for improvements or new features, please report them to the [issue tracker](https://github.com/rubocop/rubocop-rspec/issues) or submit a pull request.
+If you encounter problems or have ideas for improvements or new features, please report them to the [issue tracker](https://github.com/rubocop/rubocop-capybara/issues) or submit a pull request.
 Please, try to follow these guidelines when you do so.

 ## Issue reporting

 - Check that the issue has not already been reported.
 - Check that the issue has not already been fixed in the latest code (a.k.a. `master`).
-- Check if the issue is a non-goal of RuboCop RSpec.
+- Check if the issue is a non-goal of RuboCop Capybara.
 - Be clear, concise, and precise in your description of the problem.
 - Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.
-- Report the versions of `rubocop-rspec`, as well as the output of `rubocop -V`.
+- Report the versions of `rubocop-capybara`, as well as the output of `rubocop -V`.
 - Include any relevant code to the issue summary.

 ## Pull requests